Technological Educational Institute of Eastern Macedonia and Thrace: Ranking

-Kavala Institute of Technology is ranked first among the 16 institutes of technology and 16th among 40 universities and institutes throughout Greece.
+Technological Educational Institute of Kavala (TEIK) is ranked first among the 16 Technological Educational Institutes and 16th among 40 universities and institutes throughout Greece.
 Globally, it is ranked in the first third (2,076th) of the world's top 12,000 universities as determined according to the indexes of the Cybermetrics Lab, which are based on the production and publication of scientific knowledge.